 Keith used the physician referral service for a hospital consortium in a small town.
 Two days later, he received a two-page questionnaire in the mail along with a postage paid envelope asking him to rate the Physician Referral Services and staff.
-He assessed his overall experience by rating staff on a scale of very poor, poor, fair, good, and very good on ease of using the service, convenience of hours, the degree to which staff understood his needs, clarity of staff responses, and staff attitudes.
+He assessed his overall experience by rating staff on ease of using the service, convenience of hours, the degree to which staff understood his needs, clarity of staff responses, and staff attitudes.
 Open-ended items asked his preference for appointment days and times and how he found out about the referral service.

 Keith was also asked whether he ultimately made an appointment with one of the hospital physicians after using the referral service.
 If yes, he was then asked to rate the friendliness and helpfulness of the staff, waiting room environment, and wait time for that physician.
 At the end of the questionnaire he was provided with a telephone number, in case he wanted to speak with someone about his experience.

 Most of us have completed similar questionnaires.
 We’re asked for our feedback about physician, nurse and staff behavior, communications, friendliness and helpfulness, wait times, billing, cleanliness, parking, the website, and other areas of operation.
 We trust that hospitals and physician offices use our feedback to assess and improve their services, but we never know with certainty whether this is the case or not.
 What is certain is that surveys in the healthcare industry have proliferated.

 Surveys are often used as a form of needs assessment in which strengths and weaknesses of the organization or medical practice are paired with the opportunities and threats presented by the external environment to inform strategic business decisions.
 Some survey research companies even have methods of analyses that drill down to identify the root causes of dysfunction, which helps ensure that targeted action will be taken based on feedback received.